Lime kiln: History

+Pre-pottery Neolithic

+In plaster, proto-pottery, and mortar

 Because it is so readily made by heating limestone, lime must have been known from the earliest times, and all the early civilizations used it in building mortars and as a stabilizer in mud renders and floors.
+According to finds at 'Ain Ghazal in Jordan, Yiftahel in Israel, and Abu Hureyra in Syria dating to 7500–6000 BC, the earliest use of lime was mostly as a binder on floors and in plaster for coating walls.
+This use of plaster may in turn have led to the development of proto-pottery, made from lime and ash.
+In mortar, the oldest binder was mud.
+According to finds at Catal Hüyük in Turkey, mud was soon followed by clay, and then by lime in the 6th millennium BC.

+Lime use in agriculture and coal

 Knowledge of its value in agriculture is also ancient, but agricultural use only became widely possible when the use of coal made it cheap in the coalfields in the late 13th century, and an account of agricultural use was given in 1523.
 The earliest descriptions of lime kilns differ little from those used for small-scale manufacture a century ago.
 Because land transportation of minerals like limestone and coal was difficult in the pre-industrial era, they were distributed by sea, and lime was most often manufactured at small coastal ports.
 Many preserved kilns are still to be seen on quaysides around the coasts of Britain.

-Types of kiln
+Types of kilns

 Permanent lime kilns fall into two broad categories: "flare kilns" also known as "intermittent" or "periodic" kilns; and "draw kilns" also known as "perpetual" or "running" kilns.
 In a flare kiln, a bottom layer of coal was built up and the kiln above filled solely with chalk.
 The fire was alight for several days, and then the entire kiln was emptied of the lime.

 In a draw kiln, usually a stone structure, the chalk or limestone was layered with wood, coal or coke and lit.
 As it burnt through, lime was extracted from the bottom of the kiln, through the draw hole.
 Further layers of stone and fuel were added to the top.